-Santa Cruz County is identified as having a 13.13% overall Poverty Rate, with 12.10% Male and 14.13% Female.
-Ethnic filtering identifies Santa Cruz Black residents to have the highest poverty rate at 20.52%, Hispanic/Latinx at 12.2% and White residents to have the lowest poverty rate at 10.63%.
-Of those individuals classified as impoverish, 19.45% have less than a 9th Grade education and an equal 26.13% rate for unemployed men and women.
+In 2022, Santa Cruz County was identified as having a 12.9% overall Poverty Rate, with 13.3% Male and 12.5% Female.
+Ethnic filtering for the 2022 ACS report identifies Santa Cruz Asian Alone residents to have the highest poverty rate at 16.6%, residents that identified as some other race at 15.3%, 13.9% Latino/Hispanic and 11.6% White residents to have the lowest poverty rate.
+Of those individuals classified as impoverished, 15.2% have less than a 9th Grade education and 33.32% rate for unemployed men and 22.6% women.
 There are several disparities identified on this poverty and utilization data.
-Using the US Census Santa Cruz County population estimate of 262,224 residents, approximately 34,419, 13.1% of Santa Cruz County residents are below the poverty level.
-Data indicates that there are 563,008 residents also identified as below the 200% poverty threshold.
-Age group percentages are 14% of minors under the age of 18 years old; Adults 18-64 year old age group with approximately 14.2% meeting the poverty threshold; and 7.7% over 65 years of age.
-Hispanic individuals have a greater the rate of poverty when compared to White, non- Hispanics within those groups: approximately 16.7% of Hispanic individuals meet the poverty criteria, vs. 12.3% of white, non-Hispanic individuals.
-Black Santa Cruz County residents have then highest rate at 20.5% Slightly more females (14.1%) meet the poverty levels compared to males (12.1%).
+Using the US Census Santa Cruz County population estimate of 253,790 residents, approximately 32,759, 12.9% of Santa Cruz County residents are below the poverty level.
+Data indicates that there are 68,624 residents also identified as below the 200% poverty threshold.
+Age group percentages are 10.9% of minors under the age of 18 years old; Adults 18-64-year-old age group with approximately 14.4% meeting the poverty threshold; and 10% over 65 years of age.